Dynamical approximation and sensor placement for filtering problems: Introduction

 Our strategy takes the Parameterized Background Data-Weak algorithm (PBDW) as a starting point.
 PBDW was originally introduced in \cite{MPPY2015} and it has been analyzed and extended in a series of papers such as \cite{BCDDPW2017, CDDFMN2020, CDMN2022, CDMS2022}.
 It has already found numerous applications ranging from biomedical problems \cite{TPYP2018, GLM2021, GLM2022} to pollution dispersion \cite{HCBM2019} and nuclear engineering \cite{ABCGMM2018, TLMMT2023}.
 We refer to \cite{Mula2022} for an overview.
 In its vanilla version, PBDW involves static, linear spaces $\Vn$.
 We develop an extension to dynamical spaces $\Vn(t)$, which we call Dynamical PBDW (Dyn-PBDW).
 We justify the potential gain of working with $\Vn(t)$ by building, in \Cref{sec:why-dynamical}, a simple, manufactured set $\cM$ that mimics transport dominated problems.
 For this set, $d_n(\cM(t))$ decays exponentially fast in the dimension $n$, while $d_n(\cM)$ decays as bad as $n^{-1/2}$.

 As an additional challenge, transport-dominated problems are characterized by solutions that are often very localized in space, and propagate fronts at finite speed.
 If the sensors have fixed locations in space and capture only local features, then the support of the solution will be at times out of the range of the sensors.
 We show that such a situation leads to instabilities, and even ill-posedness of our recovery algorithm.
 It is thus necessary to move the sensors in such a way that they follow the dynamics in order to stably recover the solution.
 The second contribution of the paper is to provide an analytical framework to study this issue, and to provide an algorithm to dynamically move the sensors.
 Our strategy is based on maximizing the stability of the recovery algorithm in the sense that we define in Section \ref{sec:dyn_sens_plac}.
 Note that, with respect to the above notation, moving the sensors is equivalent to considering time-dependent observation spaces $\Wm(t)$.
+In essence, the strategy that we present leads to an evolution equation on the location of the sensors, which in turn defines an evolution equation for $\Wm(t)$.

 Our third and last contribution is the application of the method to Hamiltonian systems.
 This family of problems is an excellent source of examples where filtering is challenged by both strong advection effects and the presence of a rich geometric structure (symplecticity of the phase space and conservation of invariants).
 To the best of our knowledge, our work provides the first filtering algorithm especially adapted to Hamiltonian problems, in the sense that the reconstructed solution belongs to a symplectic space and its Hamiltonian is preserved up to the reconstruction error.